CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_1.rst

        :answer_c: The baby duck picture is distorted.
        :answer_d: The baby duck picture won’t load on the user’s smartphone.
        :correct: a
        :feedback_a: Correct.
-One of the specific design goals of TCP/IP network protocols is to allow packets to arrive out of order and then be reassembled correctly, hence the picture appears as intended.
+One of the specific design goals of TCP/IP network protocols is to allow packets to arrive out of order and then be reassembled correctly, therefore the picture appears as intended.
        :feedback_b: Incorrect.
 The packets are always reassembled in the correct order, so the original picture will appear as inteded.
        :feedback_c: Incorrect.
 The packets are always reassembled in the correct order, so the original picture will appear as inteded.
        :feedback_d: Incorrect.
 The picture will load since all the packets successfully arrive on the user's smart phone.